-We incurred net losses of approximately \$4.27 million and \$5.35 million for the years ended April 30, 2015 and 2014, respectively.
-In April 2015, we raised approximately \$2.3 million from current warrant holders who agreed to exercise their warrants at a reduced exercise price of \$0.155 per share.
+We incurred net losses of approximately \$2.25 million and \$4.27 million for the years ended April 30, 2016 and 2015, respectively.
+In April 2016 and April 2015, we raised \$752,500 and \$2.3 million, respectively, from current warrant holders who agreed to exercise their warrants at a reduced exercise price of \$0.155 per share.
 We believe that our current unrestricted cash balance will provide us with sufficient working capital to implement our long term business plan.
+However, we are planning to add up to 8 sales and marketing associates beginning in August 2016.
+In order to meet this goal and to provide sufficient working capital in reserve we are currently seeking to increase our \$250,000 credit line to \$1 million or more.
 In the event that we are not successful at generating positive cash flows, we will be required to raise capital or we will be required to reduce our operating expenses which will limit our ability to grow our business.
 Moreover, we operate in a regulated environment and are required to meet fiscal responsibility requirements set by the DOE and DEAC.
 If we fail to meet these requirements, we may be unable to offer federal loans to students and may be precluded from continuing in business.